-Cheese match – a classic French brie such as Rouzaire Fougerus
+Goes well with - a classic French Camembert such as Le Conquérant Camembert

 This stout brings together all the delightful roasty, toasty flavours of malt with a backbone of bitter chocolate/coffee.
 As seems to be the case with alcohol-free beer, the head dissipates quickly but don't worry there is plenty of flavour to keep you entertained.

-Cheese match – a rich creamy blue cheese such as Bleu d'Auvergne
+Goes well with - a rich creamy blue cheese such as Roquefort, Bleu d'Auvergne

 Whiskey is great, there's no denying that and this is a fair approximation of it.
 The vanilla and herbal notes provide a welcome addition to winter drinking.
 Mixed with a nice dry ginger ale, it’s easy drinking or make a Mint Julep if you're feeling particularly fancy.